Tea-n-Tech/professional-python/6-pre-commit-hooks/README.md

 Then you will need a file `.pre-commit-config.yaml` in your project root.
 Unfortunately, this tool does not integrate with `pyproject.toml`.
-Now fill it with the following content:
+Now fill `.pre-commit-config.yaml` with the following content:

 ```yaml
 repos: